Notes from Religion and the Decline of Magic (1976)

 Catholic concept of a graded hierarchy of spiritual powers helped dissolve

 the supernatural world.
-However, in the short run the battle with Satan was a
+However, in the short run the battle with Satan became a

 physical reality.
 God had given Satan free run.